lhl2xju/VSSTR/README.md

-# VSSTR
+# Visual and Semantic Guided Scene Text Retrieval
-# The project is based on the source code of maskrcnn-benchmark (https://github.com/facebookresearch/maskrcnn-benchmark) and TDSL (https://github.com/lanfeng4659/STR-TDSL.).
+The project is based on the source code of maskrcnn-benchmark (https://github.com/facebookresearch/maskrcnn-benchmark) and TDSL (https://github.com/lanfeng4659/STR-TDSL.).
-# These were inspired by
+These were inspired by
 @inproceedings{VSTR,
   title={Visual Matching is Enough for Scene Text Retrieval}, author={Wen, Lilong and Wang, Yingrong and Zhang, Dongxiang and Chen, Gang},